ACL Tear

 - Trauma to the knee during contact sports

 It’s important to get checked out by your physician or orthopedic surgeon if you have sudden knee pain.
-Many other knee conditions such as meniscus tear cause similar symptoms and by “walking it off” you risk causing further damage.
+Many other knee conditions such as meniscus tear cause similar symptoms.
+By “walking it off” you risk causing further damage.

 How Do I Prevent an ACL Injury?

-If you are involved in sports that require quick turns or risk awkward landings, there are some ways you can protect your knee from injury.
-You should visit a physical therapist or sports medicine specialist (such as Dr. Mehta) to develop a program to teach you:
+There are some ways you can protect your knee from injury.
+Visit a physical therapist or sports medicine specialist (such as Dr. Mehta).
+They can develop a program to teach you:

 - Core exercises to prevent inward motion of the knee while you squat